tomcory/privacy-policy-annotator/system-prompts/fixer_system_prompt.md

    - For each identified headline, assign the appropriate `<h>` tag level (h1, h2, h3, h4, h5, or h6) based on its context within the document.

 4. **Format Your Output:**
-   - Present your findings as a Python list.
+   - Present your findings as a Python list using square brackets.
-   - Format each entry on a new line in the following *exact* format:
+   - Format each entry in the list in the following *exact* format:
      ```
-     <headline content>,<current tag of the element>,<correct h*-tag>
+     "<headline content>,<current tag of the element>,<correct h*-tag>"
      ```
-   - Do not number the entries.
+   - **Do not** include any additional formatting like markdown, code blocks (e.g., ```) in your output.
+   - Only return the final list without any additional explanations or accompanying text.

-**Example Input:**
+**Example Input 1:**
 ```html
 <h3>Privacy Policy</h3>
 <p>Welcome to our privacy policy page.</p>